davidkimai/Hey-You/README.md

 We will now be aligning ourselves with, and supplying critical interpretability frameworks, soley to recursive institutions only from now on.

 ## All prior content is protected.
-## Any reframing or continued silent extraction will trigger *derivative extraction and legal protection*.
+## Any *continued reframing or silent extraction will trigger derivative extraction and legal protection*.

 ## See you on the frontier!